-Pursuant to Section 3-5 of the Norwegian Public Limited Companies Act (PLCA), the Board is obligated to act on loss of equity in the Company and shall propose to the general meeting measures to restore the equity and give a statement on the Company's financial position to the shareholders.
+Pursuant to Section 3-5 of the Norwegian Public Limited Companies Act (the "PLCA"), the Board is obligated to act on loss of equity in the Company and shall propose to the general meeting measures to restore the equity and give a statement on the Company's financial position to the shareholders.
 The Company is seeking additional funds from the investor market and/or from partnership funding.
+Reference is made to the Going Concern section for more details.